 Furnaces are equipped with safety switches in the burner compartment to protect against over-temperature conditions caused by inadequate combustion air supply.
+The switches are located in the burner compartment.
 If a switch is tripped it must be manually reset after clearing the fault condition which caused it to open.